 So, when your usual physical activities are no longer an option, how do you replace them and what do you replace them with?
 And when you’re working from home all day with a fully stocked cupboard of yummy snacks, how do you stop yourself from abolishing a packet of biscuits in one go just because they’re there?

 Meal Planning is Essential

 What you need to remember about your diet when you work from home is that you can really only eat items that are in your cupboard.
 So if you don’t buy it, you can’t eat it.
-If you think you’re disciplined enough not to go overboard, then you can buy what you want and stock up for weeks ahead.
+If discipline isn’t an issue, buy what you want and stock up for weeks ahead.
 But a lot of people just don’t have that kind of willpower.
-In this case, it’s better to only keep food in your place that’s healthy and nutritious, with a limited amount of “treats” to get tempted by.
+So only keep food in your place that’s healthy and nutritious, with a limited amount of “treats” to get tempted by.
 It’s wise to stock up on foods that will give you a slow release of energy throughout the day and keep you full, rather than stock up on sugary foods and drinks that lead to that inevitable slump within an hour after eating them.

 Think of your body and what it needs to work at its best; what can you feed your body to fuel it to help you be as productive as possible throughout the day?
 For example, starting your day with a breakfast of a chocolate bar and soda isn’t going to set your body up for a busy few hours of work.

 The key here is planning.
 Schedule your meal times into your day the same way as you schedule the rest of your week.
 Decide what you’re going to eat each day and stick to it.
 Once you do that, you’ll be much less inclined to go for the closest available option when hunger sets in, i.e. polishing off that easter egg you’ve yet to finish instead of a proper dinner!